Android Central Verdict

 After spending the first half of the year using the Pixel 4 XL, Galaxy S20 Ultra and OnePlus 8 Pro, the Pixel 4a understandably underwhelms in terms of performance.
 But once you recalculate your expectations based on price, and get used to it after a few days, there's nothing to complain about here.

 There is one big question about the software, though: what's going to happen with updates?
-The 4a is available for pre-order right away in the U.S., but will hit stores as late as mid-to-late-September in Europe, running Android 10 right when Google's set to announce Android 11.
-Some early buyers in various markets could be getting a phone that has an Android 11 update waiting out of the box, which is an odd experience to have right at launch.
-But then there's the (distant) future.
-Google guarantees "three years" of platform updates for Pixels, but it isn't clear how that will be handled considering the phone's launch is technically before the Android 11 release.
+The 4a launched with Android 10 in most markets, and was subsequently updated to Android 11 alongside other Pixel devices, which is a great start.
+But there's also the (distant) future to consider.
+Google guarantees "three years" of platform updates for Pixels, but it isn't clear how that will be handled considering the phone's launch was technically before the Android 11 release.
 The Pixel 4a could be put in a weird limbo of missing out on a final platform update by a couple of weeks; I suppose we'll find out in 2023.

 On the charging end, Google's sticking with its same 18W USB-C PD charging, which absolutely gets the job done for this size of battery; although once again it's a tad behind the likes of the OnePlus Nord's 30W charging.
 That said, I'm completely happy to have a standardized and non-proprietary charging system, where I don't have to pay $40 for an extra fast charger.
 18W PD chargers are plentiful and pocketable at a quarter of that price.